benaitcheson/T2A2_Marketplace_App/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are appreciated.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b YourBranchName`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add a feature/amendment'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin YourBranchName`)
 5. Open a Pull Request

 ---

 ## Authors

-Ben Aitcheson - [My Github account][1]
+Ben Aitcheson - [My Github account][insert link]

 ---